Goat Farming in Israel modern and tradition farming side by side

 In Israel, 11.1 million liters of goats’ milk are produced annually.
 There are over 2,400 families raising small ruminants, the term used for sheep and goats.
 There are approximately 520,000 sheep and goats in the country, and the number is ever-growing.
 These farms usually produce anywhere between 50,000 to 200,000 liters of goats’ milk yearly.
 Thirty of these farms are “closed farms”, which process their own milk, whether it is organically or conventionally, and combine their efforts to incorporate agro-tourism components into their farming.

-Goat farmers in Israel take different approaches to raising their animals to ensure the highest quality of dairy products.
+Goat farmers in Israel take different approaches to raise their animals to ensure the highest quality of dairy products.
 Extensive farming methods are used by the Bedouin farmers in the southern part of Israel.
 They raise their herds traditionally and nomadically, accounting for about 20,000 goats.
 Intensive goat farmers institute a zero-grazing policy, monitoring every aspect of the goats’ diets.
 There are approximately 30,000 goats being raised in an intensive style.
 A combination of the two is referred to as semi-intensive.
 This takes place mostly in the northern part of the country and accounts for an estimated 40,000 goats.

 Technological advancements have increased the efficiency of the goat farming industry, especially regarding the intensive farmers.
 Milking facilities have been significantly improved over recent years, and computerized data recording has contributed to further development of the market and farm management.